 |---|---|

-| Home Repair Projects | You can trim brackets, patch panels and cut small plates using 120V for basic fixes without needing a full shop rig. |
+| Home Repair Projects | Trim brackets, patch panels, and cut small plates using 120V for basic fixes without needing a full shop rig. |

-| Hobby Metalworking | Pilot-arc and the precise current control let you cut decorative shapes and sheet metal with less prep and cleaner edges. |
+| Hobby Metalworking | Pilot arc and precise current control let you cut decorative shapes and sheet metal with less prep and cleaner edges. |

-| Small Job Sites | Lightweight design and dual-voltage support make it easy to adapt to the power available and move between locations. |
+| Small Job Sites | Lightweight design (10 lbs) and dual-voltage support make it easy to adapt to available power and move between locations. |

 | Working on Corroded Stock | Non-touch pilot arc lets you cut through rust or paint without grinding everything to bare metal first. |